charlieolsson/previvortales/_posts/2018-09-16-welcome-to-previvor-tales.md

 Whatever your mutation - MSH2, MSH6, BRCA1, FAP, CAD2, you are so welcome here.
 I'm no medical expert, and certainly not a counsellor, but I am a human being.
 One who is also living with this.

-Feeling like you're alone.
+Feeling like you're alone?
 Well, you're not.
 I'm here!

 ## 2. There is an overwhelming lack of awareness about Lynch syndrome